DeepSeek's open-source week

 3FS addresses this via a fully disaggregated architecture.
 It aggregates the bandwidth and storage capacity of thousands of high-speed SSDs across hundreds of storage nodes, allowing compute nodes to access data quickly without worrying about exact data placement.

-The graph shows read throughput over time on a 180-node 3FS cluster, peaking at ~7 TiB/s.
-This exceptional performance makes 3FS ideal for high-throughput data access during training and inference.
+Read throughput over time on a 180-node 3FS cluster, peaking at ~7 TiB/s.

-Another key advantage of 3FS is its strong consistency model, powered by Chain Replication with Apportioned Queries (CRAQ).
+3FS also has a strong consistency model, powered by Chain Replication with Apportioned Queries (CRAQ).
 Unlike traditional chain replication, which bottlenecks reads at the tail node, CRAQ lets any node in the chain serve reads directly.
 Nodes maintain both fully committed ("clean") and in-progress ("dirty") data versions.
 Clean data can be served instantly, while dirty data triggers a quick version check with the tail node.
-This design ensures high throughput and strong consistency—essential for AI workloads where data inconsistencies can cause subtle bugs or degrade model performance.
+This gives you both high throughput and strong consistency, which matters for AI workloads where data inconsistencies can cause subtle bugs or degrade model quality.

-• Provides up to 40 GiB/s per client node for KVCache lookups, ideal for inference workloads.
+- Up to 40 GiB/s per client node for KVCache lookups

-Figure: KVCache read throughput performance showing peak reads reaching up to 40 GiB/s per client node (dotted line) and average reads (solid line) over a 30-minute period.
-The consistent high peak performance demonstrates 3FS's capability to handle intensive inference workloads efficiently.
+KVCache read throughput: peak reads reach up to 40 GiB/s per client node (dotted line), with average reads shown as the solid line, over a 30-minute period.

 3FS is particularly useful for:

-• KV Caching for Inference: Cost-effective alternative to DRAM-based caching, offering high throughput and larger storage capacity.
-This approach enables compute nodes to fetch cached key-value pairs on-the-fly from 3FS with minimal latency penalty, eliminating the need to store all data in RAM.
+- KV Caching for Inference: A cheaper alternative to DRAM-based caching with high throughput and more storage.
+Compute nodes fetch cached key-value pairs on-the-fly from 3FS with minimal latency penalty, so you don't need to keep everything in RAM.

-Suppose you are training a language model on a 10 TB text dataset.
-Without 3FS, you might have to shard this dataset across local disks on each training machine and ensure each GPU gets data from its local storage to avoid network slowdown.
-With 3FS, you can put all 10 TB into the file system and have every node read from it at will:
+Consider training a language model on a 10 TB text dataset.
+Without 3FS, the dataset might need to be sharded across local disks on each training machine, and each GPU would rely on local storage to avoid network slowdown.
+With 3FS, all 10 TB can be placed in the file system, and every node can read from it as needed:

-• On each training machine (say you have 16 of them), you mount 3FS at /data.
+- On each training machine (say you have 16 of them), you mount 3FS at

 At checkpoint time, the trainer on each node saves its model partition to a file in /data/checkpoints/epoch10_rank7.ckpt.
 All nodes do this simultaneously.
 3FS directs each write to perhaps different storage targets (to spread out load) and writes happen in parallel.
 The result is that you might checkpoint in, say, 30 seconds what used to take 5 minutes on an NFS.